-Hayle's point of departure may be seen in Mathew Fuller's work on Microsoft Word and Adobe Photoshop, which studies how particular software constrains or enables text.
-19 To Fuller, a Microsoft document or a Photoshop image are specific outputs of software, distinctive from some document or some image.
+Hayle's point of departure may be seen in Mathew Fuller's work on Microsoft Word and Adobe Photoshop, which studies how particular software constrains or enables text.21 To Fuller a Microsoft document or a Photoshop image are specific outputs of software, distinctive from some document or some image.
 An accompanying research program would study the effects of (software) features, as Lev Manovich also points to in his work on the specificity of computer media.
-With these media Manovich's ontology moves beyond the outputs of media (Hayle's hypertextual print, Fuller's Word document and Photoshop image).
-20 Computer media are metamedia in that they incorporate prior media forms, which is in keeping with the remediation thesis put forward by Jay David Bolter and Richard Grusin.
-21 Yet, to Manovich, computer media not only refashion the outputs of other media; they also embed their forms of production.
+With these media Manovich's ontology moves beyond the outputs of media (Hayle's hypertextual print, Fuller's Word document and Photoshop image).22 Computer media are metamedia in that they incorporate prior media forms, which is in keeping with the remediation thesis put forward by Jay David Bolter and Richard Grusin.23 But, to Manovich, computer media not only refashion the outputs of other media; they also embed their forms of production.

-The medium specificity put forward here lies not so much in McLuhan's sense engagement, Williams's socially shaped forms, Hayles's materiality, or other theorists' properties and features.
-Rather, it is situated in method.
-Previously I described such work 'Web epistemology'.
-22 On the Web, information, knowledge and sociality are organized by recommender systems - algorithms and scripts that prepare and serve up orders of URLs, media files, friends, etc. In a sense, Manovich has shifted the discussion in this direction, both with the focus on forms of production (method as craft) as well as with the methodological turn associated with the cultural analytics initiative.
-I would like to take this turn further, and propose that the under-interrogated methods of the Web also are worthy of study, both in and of themselves as well as in the effects of their spread to other media, e.g. TV shows recommended to Tivo users on the basis of their profiles.
+The medium specificity put forward here lies not so much in McLuhan's sense engagement, Williams' socially shaped forms, Hayles's materiality, or other theorists' properties and features.
+Rather it is situated in method.
+Previously I described such work as 'Web epistemology'.
+On the Web information, knowledge and sociality are organized by recommender systems - algorithms and scripts that prepare and serve up orders of URLs, media files, friends, etc. In a sense Manovich has shifted the discussion in this direction, both with the focus on forms of production (method in a craft sense) as well as with the methodological turn associated with the cultural analytics initiative.
+I would like to take this